tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ##### Implication on no strategy/other strategies

 If `model.fit` is allowed to take a `dataset_fn`, use cases for synchronous strategies, and no strategy, can be readily applied.
-That is, when a dataset is needed, the `callable` is inspected: 1) if the `callable` expects an argument (which is supposed to be the input context), we directly provide it to `distribute_datasets_from_function`, or 2) if the `callable` does not expect an argument, we wrap it in a function which is then provided to `distribute_datasets_from_function`.
+That is, when a dataset is needed, the `callable` is inspected: 1) if the `callable` expects an argument (which is supposed to be the input context), we directly provide it to `distribute_datasets_from_function`, or 2) if the `callable` does not expect an argument, we wrap it in a function (whose sole argument is the discarded `input_context`),  which is then provided to `distribute_datasets_from_function`.
 In either case, we end up obtaining a distributed `dataset`, and the remaining workflow will apply.

 ##### Signature of `dataset_fn`